alexravenna/vscode-picky-programmer/README.md

 # Picky Programmer Extension Pack

 A VS Code extension pack for picky programmers.
+Quickly recognize and remove or fix:

+- invalid/unnecessary/unwanted whitespace/spellings
+- linting/formatting/syntax errors

-Recognize invalid/unnecessary/unwanted whitespace/spellings and linting/formatting/syntax errors as well as be able to sort/alphabetize code quickly.
+as well as be able to sort/alphabetize code fast.

 For those of you who (like me) are bothered by these little things and have to fix them immediately!